Live After Death: Cover art

 Yet[sic] with strange aeons even death may die."

 The original Lovecraft text has an "and" instead of a "yet".

 Also engraved on the headstone is what appears to be Eddie's full name, "Edward T H--", the remainder of which (his supposed surname, "Head") is obscured by a clump of sod.

 The depiction of Eddie follows continuity from previous artworks.
 His long hair is restored and he sports the metal screw cartouche from his Piece of Mind lobotomy, which is being struck by lightning.
 He is also bound by metal cuffs connected by an electrical surge, as seen in the Powerslave tour promotional artwork.

 The back cover depicts the rest of the graveyard and a city being destroyed by lightning, which Riggs states was inspired by John Martin's painting, The Destruction of Sodom and Gomorrah.
 Death appears in the clouds above the destroyed city; the character is a regular feature of Riggs' covers (such as "Twilight Zone", "The Trooper", Powerslave and Somewhere in Time).

 Near Eddie's grave is a black cat with a halo, which also features in the Somewhere in Time and "Twilight Zone" artworks.
 This, said Riggs, was "not about anything really" and was added "to get people's attention".
 To the cat's left is a tombstone engraved with "Here lies Derek Riggs".
 Riggs also included gravestones that state "Live With Pride", added at the band's request to show opposition to lip-synched performances, "Here Lies Faust In Body Only", the German legend who sold his soul to the Devil (hence "in body only"), and a stone that simply reads "Thank You", representing the Grateful Dead.

 The sleeve was hung in the studio where Florence and the Machine recorded their debut album Lungs.
 "Some of the songs on my album are like gothic horror shows," said singer Florence Welch.
 "So, yeah, Iron Maiden massively influenced the album, quote-unquote!"

-The poster is shown on the episode of The Walking Dead, season 10 episode 22 "Here's Negan".
+The poster appears in the season 10 episode 22 episode of The Walking Dead, "Here's Negan".
 It can be seen above Lucille and Negan's bed.